afesmaeili/MUNHECA/README.md

-# MUNHECA
+# MUNHECA-v1.0
-MUNHECA is a public astrophysical code written in python to simulate ultra-high energy electromagnetic cascade.
+MUNHECA is a public astrophysics code written in python to simulate ultra-high energy electromagnetic cascade.

 # AUTHORS